libretro/docs/docs/guides/crtswitchres.md

 No pre setup required here, although X11 is a requirement at the moment.
 Simply install/compile RetroArch choose you CRTSwitchRes setting, and you're off.

+!!! note
+    in some cases your disrobution may be missing some X libraries in this case make sure you install the folling `libx11-dev libxrandr-dev`

 This is also compatible with Raspberry Pi, X11 is not a requirement here.

 ## Enabling and Changing Settings